kuma35/thinking-forth-translate/chapter3.rst

 *(Answers appear in :doc:`Appendix D<appendixd>`.)*

 #.
-Below are two approaches to defining an editor’s keyboard
+Below are two approaches to defining an editor\’s keyboard
    interpreter.
 Which would you prefer?
 Why?

    (a).